typegaro/treedivers.nvim/README.md

 # treedivers.nvim
 ![Banner](img/banner.png)
-⚠️ Warning: This project is currently in alpha stage.
-Expect bugs, incomplete features, and breaking changes.
-Use with caution and feel free to contribute!
+⚠️ This project is currently in alpha stage.
+Expect bugs. feel free to contribute!

 ## Description

-`treedivers.nvim` is a lightweight file explorer for Neovim written in Lua.
-It allows you to browse directory structures in a vertical sidebar.
-The plugin supports expanding and collapsing directories, displays file and folder icons using `nvim-web-devicons` (if installed), and dynamically assigns shortcut keys to open files or toggle folders.
+Navigating file trees in Neovim often means either using the mouse or switching buffers to interact with tree explorers.
+Both approaches can feel slow and interrupt your flow.
+Switching buffers breaks your focus, and relying on the mouse goes against the keyboard-driven philosophy of Neovim.
+This friction can make managing files more tedious than it needs to be.

+`treedivers.nvim` offers a straightforward solution: a lightweight sidebar file explorer that stays within your current Neovim session and uses intuitive keybindings to open files or toggle directories without ever leaving your main editing context.
+No mouse clicks, no buffer switching.
+Just simple, fast navigation that fits naturally into the Neovim way of working.

 ## Features